 The first way I found to engage my students was to bribe, uh, I mean, reward them with candy.
 Candy was the perfect way to help my students finally get symbolism.
 But the biggest positive change I made when teaching symbolism with short stories was to revamp the texts themselves.
 I was getting burned out on using the same old stories.
 (And teachers, if you’re getting bored, you can bet your students are too.)
 Plus, “Masque of the Red Death” and “The Pearl” (a novella) may be great stories with a lot of literary merits, but they aren’t very inclusive.

-So that’s why today I’m bringing you some contemporary texts to revitalize your short story unit, and help your students indentify and understand symbolism.
+So that’s why today I’m bringing you some contemporary texts for teaching symbolism which will revitalize your short story unit, and help your students identify and understand symbolism.

 Teaching Symbolism with Short Stories

 Anya Ow wrote this story of fishing, childhood adventure, and ‘progress’ based on her own childhood in Singapore.
 A small group of children fish at a stream in search of a snakehead, a cunning white fish.
 When one kid goes missing, it seems to be because of Big Mother, a magical creature they found while fishing.
 I won’t spoil the rest, but it’s a real page-turner!

 Teaching symbolism using Big Mother allows students to explore the symbolism of the quest to catch the fish, the feelings around actually doing so, and the tension around the ending.